Choosing a hosting solution is difficult at the best of times and confusing and aggravating at the worst.

 What hosts really mean here is that they provide you with as much bandwidth and storage that your hardware is capable of handling.
 The term is unmetered, which simply means they won’t be measuring your usage or limiting it artificially.

 More importantly, beware of inappropriate setup fees.
 If you are getting a dedicated server it is understandable if there is an associated setup cost.
-Someone may actually have physically go in and add hardware components you’ve ordered, if you’re using a managed service they will have to set up software and perform various other tasks.
+Someone may actually have physically go in and added hardware components you’ve ordered if you’re using a managed service they will have to set up the software and perform various other tasks.

-If you use any other type of service a setup fee is not really justifyable, unless you are asking the company to migrate your site.
+If you use any other type of service a setup fee is not really justifiable, unless you are asking the company to migrate your site.

-However, the domain name is legally owned by the host, not you, at least in all the cases I’ve seen.
+However, the domain name is legally owned by the host, not you, at least in all the cases we’ve seen.
 This lends itself to all sorts of issues.
-Imagine you have a company that is performing well with a great ecommerce store and you don’t technically own the website.
+Imagine you have a company that is performing well with a great eCommerce store and you don’t technically own the website.

-In practice this doesn’t cause as many problems as you’d think.
-As far as I know hosts mostly do it because it’s easier for both parties and it also makes it easier for them to close accounts that are breaking the law by stealing content or serving illegal content.
+In practice, this doesn’t cause as many problems as you’d think.
+As far as we know, hosts mostly do it because it’s easier for both parties and it also makes it easier for them to close accounts that are breaking the law by stealing content or serving illegal content.

-I don’t habitually ask for my money back but choosing a host can be pretty difficult and the ability to test one of them for a couple of days and then say no thank you is a great help.
-I’ve talked with a reputable host’s owner who assured me that they have a money back guarantee while according to their own terms of services, they don’t.
+We don’t habitually ask for my money back but choosing a host can be pretty difficult and the ability to test one of them for a couple of days and then say no thank you is a great help.
+We’ve talked with a reputable host’s owner who assured us that they have a money-back guarantee while according to their own terms of services, they don’t.

-I don’t doubt they have good intentions and act in good faith, but contradicting evidence is not something I like to see when talking about a $350+ plan.
+We don’t doubt they have good intentions and act in good faith, but contradicting evidence is not something we like to see when talking about a $350+ plan.

 Some hosts may give you a month or a couple of days free if you ask nicely, talk to customer support, they’ll be able to point you in the right direction.
-If I were you, though, I’d choose a web host that has a minimum of 30 days money back guaranteed.
-See list of best hosting providers here who offer 30+ days money back.
+If we were you, though, we’d choose a web host that has a minimum of 30-days money-back guaranteed.
+See list of best hosting providers here who offer 30+ days of money back.

 Some hosts offer dedicated WordPress/Joomla hosting but what this really is is just the repackaging of their shared services with “website” replaced by “WordPress” or “Joomla” appropriately.

-A dead giveaway is price (avoid cheap hosting providers).
-The cheapest proper managed WordPress hosting starts around $28 – $30.
+A dead giveaway is a price (avoid cheap hosting providers).
+The cheapest properly managed WordPress hosting starts around $28 – $30.
 These may still be shared environments, but they are tuned to WP.

 Some hosts boast some level of DDOS protection.
-While this in itself may be true I don’t think a host will be able to protect you, especially if you have a $29 – $300 level account.
-There is only one way to protect against a DDOS attack: a huge network, and I mean huge!
+While this in itself may be true we don’t think a host will be able to protect you, especially if you have a $29 – $300 level account.
+There is only one way to protect against a DDOS attack: a huge network, and we mean huge!

 It takes considerable resources to pull it off and it’s just not worth it to protect a $29/month site.
 If you think DDOS is a serious threat to you you should invest in something Cloudfare which has a higher chance of protecting you.

-There are three things to do when you choose a host: make sure to go with a reputable one, use common sense and do your research.
+There are three things to do when you choose a host: make sure to go with a reputable one, use common sense, and do your research.
 The first one will go a long way to ensuring a stable site.
-Common sense it useful when faced with terms like unlimited resources or nonsense terms that just serve to blind you into choosing a host.
+Common sense is useful when faced with terms like unlimited resources or nonsense terms that just serve to blind you into choosing a host.

 Research is useful for identifying your own needs and figuring out what services do.
 Knowledge is always your best defense against being ripped off!